Why Service Dependency Chains Violate the Reliability Product Law

 The Mosleh Beta-Factor Correction

 The reliability literature has had a corrective framework for thirty-five years.
 Ali Mosleh published the canonical exposition in 1991 in Reliability Engineering and System Safety, volume 34, pages 249 through 292, under the title “Common cause failures: An analysis methodology and examples” (DOI 10.1016/0951-8320(91)90019-3.
 The model decomposes total component failure rate into an independent part and a common-cause part, with a coupling parameter beta defined as the ratio of common-cause failure rate to total failure rate.
+A beta of 0.10 means one in ten failures hits multiple components at once rather than just one.
 Applied to a chain of d components, the corrected probability of chain failure is one minus the probability that the common-cause event does not occur, multiplied by the probability that none of the d components fails independently.

-The methodology is canonical in nuclear probabilistic risk assessment practice, with synthesis in NUREG/CR-5485 and IAEA TECDOC-648 (NUREG/CR-5485, IAEA TECDOC-648).
+The methodology is canonical in nuclear probabilistic risk assessment practice (the regulated discipline of quantifying accident probabilities and consequences across an entire engineered system), with synthesis in NUREG/CR-5485 and IAEA TECDOC-648 (NUREG/CR-5485, IAEA TECDOC-648).
 The classical beta envelope from nuclear practice is 0.03 to 0.22 with a mean near 0.10.
 For AI-authored service dependency chains the operative envelope is plausibly higher, in the band from 0.15 to 0.30, with the upper bound representing organisations whose code-generation cohort is dominated by a single frontier model.
 That envelope is a working hypothesis.
 It is at the upper edge of the published software-CCF literature, and it requires pilot calibration in real organisations.

 The counter-intuitive property of the beta-factor formulation is the property that makes the correction worth understanding rather than just memorising.
 For a fixed total per-step error rate ε, increasing beta does not monotonically increase the probability of chain failure.
 It redistributes failure mass from many independent events onto a single common-cause event.
 At a representative point in the parameter space (ε equals 0.05 and d equals 10), the probability of chain failure drops from 0.401 at beta equals 0 to 0.357 at beta equals 0.15 to 0.310 at beta equals 0.30.
 At larger d (ε equals 0.05 and d equals 50), the probability drops from 0.923 at beta equals 0 to 0.834 at beta equals 0.30.
 The probability of any failure falls.
 The expected cost of failure rises.
 The redistribution concentrates failure mass on the coincident event, and when the coincident event occurs, it takes down all d components simultaneously rather than failing them serially.
 The conditional severity of the common-cause event is much greater than the conditional severity of any single independent step failure.